 \subsubsection{Results}

 The experimental results are shown in Table~\ref{table:main result}.
-Given the lack of labeled data for semi-supervised training, it is infeasible to select the best model by validation set.
+Given the lack of labeled data for semi-supervised training, selecting the best model by validation set is infeasible.
 Following previous work \cite{kim2022propagation}, we report the median accuracy for the last 20 checkpoints.
 Notably, “Sel” denotes the use of the metric proposed by Kim et al.~\cite{kim2022propagation} to select the final model for evaluation.
-Our results are presented in 2 ways: the median accuracy of the last 20 models as 'Our' and the accuracy of the models selected with 'Sel'\cite{kim2022propagation} as 'Our-Sel', where the total training iteration is 1024$\times$1024.
-Then, to demonstrate that our method accelerates convergence, we also report the accuracy achieved with only 1/4 of the total training iterations, termed as “Ours-Early-Sel”.
+Our results are presented in 2 ways: first, the median accuracy of the last 20 models as “Ours” and second, the accuracy of the models selected using “Sel”~\cite{kim2022propagation} as “Ours-Sel”, where the total training iteration is 1024$\times$1024.
+Additionally, to demonstrate the accelerated convergence of our method, we report the accuracy achieved with only 1/4 of the total training iterations, termed as “Ours-Early-Sel”.

 \textbf{Effectiveness:} Our approach demonstrates significant improvements over most baselines, except for LESS, which shows similar performance under some experimental setups.
 Notably, the results with LESS were obtained under somewhat unfair conditions.
 LESS selects labeled samples through random stratified sampling (i.e., randomly selecting an equal number of samples per class), ensuring that all classes are covered even with limited annotations, which requires additional knowledge about the dataset.
 In contrast, our method selects samples without prior knowledge of the dataset's classes, contributing to the similar results observed between LESS and our method.

 A comparison between FlexMatch and SelfMatch (with FlexMatch) indicates that solely relying on self-supervised pre-training initialization does not significantly improve the performance of semi-supervised training in nearly half of the experiments.
 Our method, incorporating initialization, PPL, and annotated sample selection, enables a more comprehensive utilization of valuable information from self-supervised pre-training, resulting in superior overall performance.

 Furthermore, our method typically brings more improvements when dealing with a limited number of annotations (approximately 1 or 2 labels per class on average).